 Flow Rate Enhancer

 The flow rate enhancer is used to change the hydrodynamic property which reduces the viscosity and friction of the liquid binding agent liquid.
 Therefore, the higher volume flow rate can be transferred from the cartridge to the printing powder, which is leading the system much easier to control the thickness of each layer in the process of printing.
 Consequently, the choices of material to be used as flow rate enhancer should match the property of reducing liquid viscosity.
-Finally, ethylene glycol dicetate (shown in Figure 52) is selected to be used as the flow rate enhancer in the design of liquid binding agent recipe since it is one of the best choices when water is used as solvent.
+Finally, ethylene glycol diacetate (shown in Figure 52) was selected to be used as the flow rate enhancer in the design of liquid binding agent recipe since it is one of the best choices when water is used as solvent.